MaxenceRaux/purse-test/README.md

 ## Endpoints

-Here is a list of the several endpoints at your disposal with a body example:
+A swagger is available at the following address : http://localhost:8080/swagger-ui/index.html